Skip to contentSkip to footer

 The icons to the right of the element name let you, from left to right:

-• Create an Element screenshot of it in the selected pane,
+4. Create an Element screenshot of it in the selected pane

-• Copy a unique CSS (when it can be created) or Xpath selector to clipboard,
+6. Copy a unique CSS (when it can be created), Xpath selector, outer HTML or inner HTML for the element

-• Inspect the element in the Chromium devtools.
+7. Open the same element in the Chromium devtools.

 If the element has children those are shown below it.
 Hover them to highlight in the panes, and click on any to drill down and inspect them.